An almost sure KPZ relation for SLE and Brownian motion: Examples

 The Hausdorff dimension of $\SLE_\kappa$ was first calculated in \cite{schramm-sle} and \cite{beffara-dim}.
 For $\kappa\in(0,4)$ we obtain an alternative proof by using that the boundary of $\eta'([0,\infty))$ has the law of an $\SLE_\kappa$ curve.

 \begin{example} The Hausdorff dimension of an $\SLE_{\kappa}$ curve for $\kappa\in(0,4)$ is a.s.\ equal to $1+\frac{\kappa}{8}$. \end{example} \begin{proof} Let $\kappa' := 16/\kappa$.
-If we stop the space-filling $\SLE_{\kappa'}$ process $\eta'$ upon reaching $0$, the boundary of the already traced region is given by a flow line and a dual flow line, see \cite[Footnote~9]{wedges}.
-The marginal law of these flow lines is that of a whole-plane $\SLE_\kappa(2-\kappa)$, see \cite[Theorem~1.1]{ig4}.
-Note that whole-plane $\SLE_\kappa(2-\kappa)$ has the same Hausdorff dimension as regular $\SLE_\kappa$.
-Indeed, if we grow the curve for a positive amount of time and then conformally map back, the image of the rest of the curve will be a radial $\SLE_\kappa(2-\kappa)$ with force point at a positive distance from the tip of the growth, and the curve is absolutely continuous with respect to $\SLE_\kappa$ until it interacts with the force point \cite{sw-coord}.
+If we stop the space-filling $\SLE_{\kappa'}$ process $\eta'$ upon reaching $0$, the boundary of the already traced region is given by two flow lines of a whole-plane GFF with angle gap $\pi$, see \cite[Footnote~4]{wedges}.
+The marginal law of each of these flow lines is that of a whole-plane $\SLE_\kappa(2-\kappa)$, see \cite[Theorem~1.1]{ig4}.
 If $\eta'$ is parameterized by quantum mass, the times at which $\eta'$ traces the left and right boundaries of $\eta'([0,\infty))$ correspond exactly to the running infima of the left and right boundary length processes $L$ and $R$, respectively, relative to time $0$.
 This time set has Hausdorff dimension $1/2$ \cite[Theorem~4.24]{peres-bm}.
-Combining with Theorem~\ref{thm-dim-relation} completes the proof. \end{proof}
+Combining with Theorem~\ref{thm-dim-relation} we see that a whole-plane $\SLE_\kappa(2-\kappa)$ curve a.s.\ has Hausdorff dimension $1+\frac{\kappa}{8}$.
+In fact, the same argument shows that a.s.\ every non-trivial segment of a whole-plane $\SLE_\kappa(2-\kappa)$ curve has Hausdorff dimension $1+\frac{\kappa}{8}$.
+By local absolute continuity of $\SLE_\kappa(2-\kappa)$ and $\SLE_\kappa$ away from the self-intersection times of the former~\cite[equation (9)]{sw-coord}, an ordinary radial or whole-plane $\SLE_\kappa$ also has a.s.\ Hausdorff dimension $1+\frac{\kappa}{8}$, and using local absolute continuity again~\cite[Theorems 3 and 6]{sw-coord} we deduce the same result for ordinary chordal $\SLE_\kappa$. \end{proof}